ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

 - **Teach by example:** As your systems grow, guide new contributors to honor this principle.
 Let harmony be a shared practice, not a secret spell.

 In a world where change is the only constant, LSP is both a shield and a beacon.
 With it, your TypeScript creations are free to evolve, expand, and delight—all while remaining coherent and dependable.
 So continue your journey, one careful abstraction at a time, and let the code you write illuminate your path and inspire those who follow.

-May the stars of SOLID guide you, and may every class you craft shine with integrity. ✨